top of page

 R v S (Woolwich Crown Court) 2022

-We represented Mrs S who was a healthcare professional charges with possession of a bladed article and assault.
-D was represented by another firm of Solicitors however contacted our firm shortly before trial prior to trial.
+We represented Ms S who was a healthcare professional charged with possession of a bladed article and assault by beating.
+Ms S was represented by another firm of Solicitors however contacted our firm shortly before trial prior to trial.
 In a short period of time, we were able to prepare an expert report which left no doubt that the defendant was not guilty of the offences she had been charged with.
 As a result, the prosecution dropped the case before the trial was due to take place.

 R v R (Woolwich Crown Court) 2023